joereynolds/salutem/README.md

 # Salutem ('health' in latin)

-A basic healthcheck script for servers.
+A basic healthcheck script for server admins on a budget.

 ![](https://i.imgur.com/wNUgVlO.gif)

+Things like Netdata and Graylog are too RAM hungry for a $5 DigitalOcean box.
+This is where Salutem comes into play!

 ## Adding checks